June 2nd, 2011

 Thou Shalt Not Dwell on the Trees

 The full commandment is Thou Shalt Not Dwell on the Trees Rather than the Forest.
 Sadly this is a disease many lawyers catch.
 It is often seen in young lawyers, and in lawyers billing on an hourly basis, but it is not confined to these lawyers.
-The disease continues throughout the career of abuse lawyers who use incessant dwelling within the trees to wear down an opponent while practicing what they believe is tough guy law.
+The disease continues throughout the career of abusive lawyers who use incessant dwelling within the trees to wear down an opponent.

 The problem with dwelling on the trees is it wastes time, is usually of plot, and judges hate it.
 This is because little is gained when the lawyer overly focuses on procedural and discovery issues that have little or no relevance to the merits of the case.
 Dwelling in the trees rather then the forest is seen in: